forestdb/forestdb.org/models/bayesian-data-analysis.md

         all-seqs))

-     ; what are the model predictions?
+     ; query for: what are the predictions of the model?
      (summarize-model cognitive-model-predictions)

      ; given that we've observed this data